 View the code on Gist.

 For those of you interested in learning how to leverage the power of Python Seaborn and Matplotlib libraries to build high-quality professional visualizations that answer many relevant Data Science questions, my new course entitled Data Visualization and Descriptive Statistics with Python 3 is the solution.
 The course uses a set of real-world data sources from the United Nations, sport, government to showcase the visualizations.
 In addition to data visualizations, the second part of the course is focused on how to effectively analyze and compute Descriptive Statistics in Python 3.
 It shows how to leverage each of the libraries numpy, statistics, scipy and pandas to effectively compute descriptive Descriptive statistics in Python 3.
-You can take the course by clicking on any of the links above for just 15% the price of the course or a reduction of about 85% Register to the course with 85% OFF View the code on Gist.
+You can take the course by clicking on any of the links above for just 10% the price of the course or a reduction of about 90% Register to the course for just $9.99 View the code on Gist.

 Testing statistical hypotheses are an integral part of Data Science.
 In my new course, I used real-world data sets to test parametric and nonparametric hypotheses using Python 3.
 The course has several strengths that should not be ignored.
 It is hands-on, uses real-world data and focuses on testing statistical hypotheses using Python 3.
 It is taught by an Adjunct Professor of Statistics who taught statistics for twelve years it is extensive and cover all aspects of testing statistical hypotheses using Python It uses Jupyter notebook and mark-downs to clearly document the codes and make them professional The course uses latex to write the statistical hypotheses to help users understand what is being tested In this course, you will learn how to test various statistical hypotheses using Python 3.
 The course covers the most relevant tests about the population parameters for one, two and many samples.
 In addition, the course covers ANOVA (Analysis of Variance) and many nonparametric tests.
 This course is hands-on with real-world datasets to help the students understand how to carry on the various tests.
 View the code on Gist.